cmontella/docs/quickstart.eve.md

   [#ui/text text: message]
 ~~~

+Searches find records that matches the supplied pattern, in this case records tagged greeting with a message attribute.
+You use these results to create new records.
+In this block, we create a `#ui/text` record for every message that is found.
+If no records match the search, the block has no effect.
+Try adding another `#greeting` record in the first block to see what happens when more than one record matches the search.

 Variables with the same name are equivalent within a block; because they have the same name, the `message` in `[#greeting message]` and `[#ui/text text: message]` are equivalent.
-Go ahead and add another `#greeting` record to the first block to see what happens when more than one record matches the search.

 ## Records update as data changes

 Blocks in Eve react automatically to changes in data.
 When a record changes, any bound records are automatically updated.
-Let's search for the current time, and display it in a div:
+Let's search for the current time, and display it on the screen:

 ~~~eve
 search